Satpati: Festival

 Many Festival like Dusshera, Diwali and Navratri are celebrated in this village, but there are two major festival that are celebrated with great enthusiasm, one is Holi and other is Ram Navami...!!

-Let us know the importance of Holi festival :
+Lets us know the importance of Holi festival :

 According to the Holi legend, this festival conveys the message of victory of good over evil.
 The special feature of this festival is that on this day all the people forget their differences and come together to celebrate.
 In the same way all the villagers come together and burn Holika and pray to God that in the same way our sorrow, poverty, hated be burnt in this fire This is how we celebrated this festival with full of Joy....

-Now let's us know about Ram Navami :
+Now lets us know about Ram Navami :

 Ram Navami is one of the major festival in the village.
 In this village this festival is mainly celebrated on for 3 days.
 One these three day's a very big fair is held in the village.
-The fair started in the evening and lasted from 3 to 4 AM in the morning.
+The fair started in the evening and lasted from 3 to 4 AM.
 On the first day i.e. On the day of Ram Navami is the temple of Rama just like 12 PM when Lord Shri Rama is Born, and the next day Lord Shri Rama's palanquin travels all over the village.
 When the palanquin moves around the village, the villagers shower flowers on the palanquin and dance to the sound of banjo.
 In this way the festival is celebrated with great enthusiasm and fervour...!!